At St Paul’s we are committed to supporting the wider work of God’s Church.

-As a church we are committed to supporting the wider work of God’s Church.
-We give away 15% of all our general fund income because we want to be generous in expressing God’s love in word and deed.
+To show our commitment to this we give away 15% of all our General Fund income to be generous in expressing God’s love in both word and deed.

 ‘For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me’